quattor/quattor.github.com/_aquilon/00-install.md

 `/opt/aquilon/etc/systemd/aquilon-broker.service`.
 Review its contents, in particular the Python interpreter path, before copying the file to `/etc/systemd/system/multi-user.target.wants`.

+{% comment %}
+FIXME: remove this note once the PR has been merged
+{% endcomment %}
 *Note: if `/opt/aquilon/etc/systemd/aquilon-broker.service` doesn't exist, you may have to retrieve it from [GitHub pull request](https://github.com/quattor/aquilon/pull/75).*